-Community playgrounds and school playgrounds should always be in safe operating condition if they are open to the public.
+Schools have a responsibility to keep their kids safe.
+Even bus drivers undergo rigorous training to care for kids safely.
+Community playgrounds and school playgrounds should always be in safe operating conditions if they are open to the public.
 Routine inspections and maintenance are necessary to ensure the safety of those enjoying the facilities.
 From replacing worn saddles on swings to tamping the earth around climbing equipment, there are many requirements to maintain safe playgrounds.
+In fact, the law states that school districts are required to practice a certain duty of care when maintaining and creating these areas.

 If it belongs to a private business or individual